Foreclosure Protections and Mortgage Relief for Texas Homeowners

-- Foreclosure protections
+- Foreclosure bans

-- The USDA has extended its suspension of foreclosures and related evictions for borrowers with USDA Single Family Housing and Direct and Guaranteed loans through June 30, 2021.
+- The USDA has extended its suspension of foreclosures and related evictions for borrowers with USDA Single Family Housing and Direct and Guaranteed loans through July 31, 2021.

 - Here’s a site with links to the different federal loan programs and their forbearance policies and how to find out if your loan is covered by one of these programs.